Market Readiness Assistance Grant (MRA Grant) – Globalisation

 The initial step involves submitting your application via the Business Grants Portal, along with essential supporting documents encompassing an elaborate project proposal and comprehensive budget.

-The IE Singapore team will evaluate the grant application and inform successful candidates within two to three months of submission through a Letter of Offer.
+The grant officer will evaluate the grant application and inform successful candidates through a Letter of Offer.
 Please note that a Corppass account is necessary for all transactions on the portal.

 To be eligible for funding under the MRA Grant, it is essential to refrain from making any upfront payments or deposits, entering into any binding agreements, or initiating any projects prior to submitting your application.
-This requirement has been put in place to allow IE Singapore to thoroughly review the project before any significant investments are made.
+This requirement has been put in place to allow the grant officer to thoroughly review the project before any significant investments are made.

-Upon receipt of the Letter of Offer, the company is granted a timeframe of six months to successfully carry out the project and subsequently lodge its claim for disbursement to IE Singapore.
-It should be emphasised that IE Singapore strictly adheres to a non-retrospective policy and will not entertain any applications submitted after the specified deadline.
+Upon receipt of the Letter of Offer, the company has to execute and complete the project within stipulated timeframe and subsequently lodge its claim for disbursement to Enterprise Singapore.
+It should be emphasised that Enterprise Singaporestrictly adheres to a non-retrospective policy and will not entertain any applications submitted after the specified deadline.

 To ensure a smooth application process and secure funding, it is crucial for applicants to meticulously strategise their projects and submit their grant proposals well ahead of time.
 Adhering to these essential steps can help applicants tap into the opportunities provided by the MRA Grant, enabling them to effectively expand their business operations on a global scale.